wcarhart/docs/docs/koi/using_koi.md

 There are many more configurable options in koi.
 To see the full list, see [Configuration](/configuration).

 ### Exiting on errors
 Koi exits on errors by default.
 Internal koi functions return non-zero exit codes, which in turn help koi to exit when problems arise while parsing arguments.
 You can continue on errors with `set +e`.
-Make sure you do so after `source koi`.
+Make sure you do so after `source koi`, or put `set +e` after the `__parseargs` command in each function that parses arguments (see [parsing arguments](/parsing_arguments)).
 ```bash
 #!/bin/bash
 source koi